yochen729/Program-Design-Final-Project/README.md

-# Program-Design-Final-Project
-## The Simple Bank System Simulator
+# Program Design Final Project - The Simple Bank System Simulator

 ## How to execute our program

 ####  1. Get the source code